Sleepy Hollow Community Center Rebuild Background

 All the way along this path, the Boards of SHHA and SHCF judged that a strong mutually beneficial relationship with the SHFPD continued to be the best path to the best outcome for Sleepy Hollow residents: a safer community and a more useful facility.
 As we worked through the process with the District, we still used the time to conduct successful fundraising, complete architectural building plans, obtain bids for construction and complete all but the final step for required permitting.
 We paused fundraising in 2016, pending final financing terms.

 And, critically, we were able in 2018 to negotiate a commercial loan with Bank of the West.
 After paying off existing debt, the loan balance of $770,000 is available to fund construction.
 And, several members of our community stepped forward to pledge at least $1M in private, low interest loans.
 Together, those two sources of funding brought nearly $2M to our project.

 Where we are today: November 2020

-* We have a beautiful, affordable project, ready to be built
+* We have a beautiful, affordable project, being built for opening late May, 2021.

 * We have an agreement by the SHFPD to lease for 15 years